Northwest Arkansas students donate to Mercy NICU families in Rogers

 Heather Newell, NICU neonatal nurse practitioner, said she was "blown away" when she learned the students wanted to help the siblings of babies in the NICU.

 Having a baby in the NICU is a stressful time for any family, Newell said.
-Older siblings are often exited when their family has a new baby, so it's hard for them to comprehend when the baby doesn't get to come home, she said.
+Older siblings are oftenexcited when their family has a new baby, so it's hard for them to comprehend when the baby doesn't get to come home, she said.

 "It's a positive way to make them feel included with the birth of the new baby," Newell said.
 "It brings some joy and some light to a really tough situation."